 How do Electronic Logging Devices (ELDs) handle Daylight Saving Time?

-- If you work 1-10 a.m., it should show you worked eight hours because you moved forward one hour during that timeframe.
+- If you work 1-8 a.m., it should show that you worked eight hours because you moved back one hour during that timeframe.

-- If you start your 10-hour break at 10 p.m.
-Saturday, your 10 hours off duty would normally be completed at 8 a.m.
-Sunday, but because this is a DST day, you have only had nine hours off at this time and will need to stay off until 9 a.m. to have an actual 10hour break.
+- If you start your 10-hour break at 10 p.m. on Saturday, your 10 hours off duty would usually end at 8 a.m. on Sunday.
+Because this is a DST day, though, you would have completed 10 hours by 7 a.m.

-- Tablets with HOS functionality: Your tablet will automatically spring forward one hour at 2 a.m. of your regulatory home terminal time.
-The log graph will show the time period from 2 to 3 a.m. actually missing on the graph (example: 1, 3, 4, 5, 6).
+For tablets with HOS functionality, your device will automatically fall back one hour at 2 a.m. of your regulatory home terminal time.
+The log graph will show repeating the 1-2 a.m. timeframe right after the first 1-2 a.m. timeframe passed.

-All drivers must still take a full 10-hour break and comply with all Hours of Service rules.
-If you are using paper logs, you must flag your log in the remarks section with the words, “Spring Time Change.”
+If you are using paper logs, you must flag your log in the remarks section with the words, “Fall Time Change.”

 How can truck drivers stay safe during Daylight Saving Time?

-- Follow safe driving practices: As it gets darker later, remember to use safe driving practices and best trip planning practices.
-Properly plan every delivery, reduce speed, increase your following distance and don’t outdrive your headlights.
+- Follow safe driving practices: As it gets dark sooner, use safe driving practices and best trip planning practices.
+Reduce speed, increase your following distance and don’t outdrive your headlights.

 Schneider Guy loves the "Big Orange."
 He's passionate about the trucking industry and connecting people to rewarding careers within it.
 He's been the eyes and ears of our company since our founding in 1935, and he's excited to interact with prospective and current Schneider associates through "A Slice of Orange."